petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 Since a `Router` does not need to actually process messages and take any significant action on the message—it just has to forward the message on to another actor—it can break the "one message at a time" rule and everything is fine.
 In fact, it's better that way.
 Why?

 #### What does a `Router` give me?
-Fundamentally, what a `Router` gives you is massive message throughput and scalability. `Router`s are the critical component that breaks down large data streams into easily managed ones. `Router`s allow you to divide up a huge amount of work across a group of actors and scale up processing easily.
+***Fundamentally, what a `Router` gives you is massive message throughput and scalability***.

+`Router`s are the critical component that breaks down large data streams into easily managed ones. `Router`s allow you to divide up a huge amount of work across a group of actors and scale up processing easily.

 On the surface, `Router`s look like normal actors, but they are actually implemented differently.
 Routers are designed to be extremely efficient at one thing: receiving messages and quickly passing them on to routees.